White Paper: stack stabilisation and antislip bags

 - stretch film, straps and other practices do not help to secure the stack,

-- you are always forced to stretch your stacks immediately, because without that they cannot be transported / stored safely even inside the house,
+- you are always forced to stretch-wrap your stacks immediately, otherwise they cannot be transported/ stored safely even inside the house,

 - you would like to store finished pallet loads on top of each other, but they are too unstable,